Caelestibus/NumScope/README.md

 #### NumScope

 ##### _This project is a customized version of the open-source PhoneInfoga tool, tailored for use in a secure, offline lab environment without the web interface.
-The main goal of this project was to gather useful intelligence using a phone number as an entry point, as part of reconnaissance training and information gathering in cybersecurity exercises_.
+The main goal of this project was to gather useful intelligence using a phone number as an entry point, as part of reconnaissance training and information gathering in Pentesting exercises_.
 ---

 #### What I Did